LinkTed/doh-client/README.md

 ```
 $ ./doh-client --cafile /path/to/the/ca/file.pem
 ```
-For example if you use [Arch Linux](https://www.archlinux.org/) then the following command use the system cert store:
+For example if you use [Arch Linux](https://www.archlinux.org/) then the following command uses the system cert store:
 ```
 # ./doh-client --cafile /etc/ca-certificates/extracted/tls-ca-bundle.pem
 ```

 ## Options
-`doh-client` have one required option, `--cafile` the path to the pem file, which contains the trusted CA certificates.
+`doh-client` has one required option, `--cafile` which sets path to a pem file, which contains the trusted CA certificates.
 ```
 $ ./doh-client --help
 DNS over HTTPS client 1.0